Learning how to machine, install and grind valve seats, can help solve many, valve leakage and valve burning issues.

 Valve Seat Width

 The seat width is important because, about 70% of heat transferred from a valve, goes out the seat contact area.
 The old rule of thumb used to be, to try to maintain a seat width, of about .070″.
 Today’s engines, have valves that are so thin, it is impossible to locate a seat that wide, on the valve.
-It is important to remember that valve seat width problems, show up on the valve and rarely, burn the seat.
+So, it’s important to remember that valve seat width problems, show up on the valve, and rarely burn the seat.

 Valve Seat Angle Mistakes